SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 If the student arrives with more than one minute difference compared to the exam starting time, print on the next line:

 - "**mm minutes before the start**" for arriving less than an hour earlier.
 - "**hh:mm hours before the start**" for arriving 1 hour or earlier.
-Always print the minutes using 2 digits, for example "1:05".
+Always print the minutes using two digits, for example, "1:05".
 - "**mm minutes after the start**" for arriving less than an hour late.
 - "**hh:mm hours after the start**" for arriving late with 1 hour or more.
-Always print the minutes using 2 digits, for example "1:03".
+Always print the minutes using two digits, for example, "1:03".

-### Sample Input and Output
+### Sample input and output

 | Input | Output | Input | Output |
 |---|---|---|---|